jtfogarty/007ba7/content/_index.md

 ---

 Welcome.
-This site contains things that entertain me from a technology perspective.
+This site is where I'm documenting the building of my home lab.